Apple keyboards: Apple Desktop Bus Keyboard (A9M0330)

 This was the first Apple keyboard to use the new Apple Desktop Bus (ADB) connector first seen on the Apple IIGS.
 Designed to be compatible with both the Macintosh and Apple product lines, it was the first to combine both the Macintosh command key and Apple II "open" Apple key legends.
 It was also the first Macintosh-compatible keyboard from Apple to have either an Escape key or a Control key, both already present on Apple II keyboards.
-(Note: Note that the cited excerpt from the Guide to the Macintosh® Family Hardware does not make mention of this keyboard (the A9M0330): the Guide only discusses the M0115 and M0116 keybards and doesn't discuss the A9M0330 anywhere, presumably because it was not officially a Macintosh product.
+(Note: Note that the cited excerpt from the Guide to the Macintosh® Family Hardware does not make mention of this keyboard (the A9M0330): the Guide only discusses the M0115 and M0116 keyboards and doesn't discuss the A9M0330 anywhere, presumably because it was not officially a Macintosh product.
 However the A9M0330 is compatible with ADB Macintoshes and predates the M0115 and M0116, so the Guide 's observations that the M0115 and M0116 introduce Esc and Control to the Mac also apply to the A9M0330.)

 Entirely Platinum gray in color (later Macintosh Plus keyboards had a platinum gray case with darker gray keys called "Smoke"), it was also the first to use Snow White design language that was similar to the Apple IIc.
 However, it duplicated the extended design established by the Plus.
 It was also the first to include an external power/reset button and an extra ADB port.